wilsonj806/graphql-tut/docs/graphql-notes.md

 # GraphQL Notes
 ## Setting up
 So before we use GraphQL, we need to do some setup.
-Setting up the Express server is very straightforwards.
+Setting up the Express server is very straightforwards and to access the GraphIQL, we're defining a `/graphql` route.

 Setting up the schema is also fairly straight-forwards, it's similar to setting up a Mongoose model, but with some differences.